Hamza-Mandviwala/two-tier-kubernetes-app-aws-architecture/README.md

 ## Overview ##

-This guide gives an analysis and architectural view of a 2 Tier Application hosted on AWS.
+This GitHub Project gives an analysis and architectural view of a 2 Tier Application hosted on AWS.

 There are 2 architectural diagrams shared in this guide.
 The first one gives a multi availability zone layout of an AWS cluster hosting the 2 Tier application, and another is a single availability zone layout of an AWS cluster hosting the 2 Tier application.
 The architecture has been planned keeping production use case in mind.
 However, it does not involve any additional third party security tools as part of it.